forestgrape/coronavirus/2_biological/coronavirus.md

 ### Life Forms

 > ###### Life Form
-> A *life form* in a given environment is an identifiable thing that can interact and influence parts of its environment and thereby produce things which are near the same and thus have near the same interaction patterns.
+> A *life form* in a given environment is an identifiable thing that can interact and influence parts of its environment and thereby produce things which are near the same and accordingly have near the same interaction patterns.
 These are called *progeny* or *next generation*.

 In other words, a form of live has memorized environment interactions and passes rough copies of those memories to the next generation.

-All known forms of life on earth interact with the environment at the molecular level on the basis of enzymes made of RNA and proteins (only RNA in the case of [viroids](#viroid)), which catalyze interactions in watery solutions.
+All known forms of life on earth use enzymes made of RNA and/or proteins to steer biochemical reactions.

+###### Enzyme
+> An organic substance made from proteins and/or RNA, which catalyzes reactions in watery solutions.

 The simplest forms of life are viroids.
 > ###### Viroid
-> *Viroids* are pieces of RNA able catalyze self reproduction.
+> *Viroids* are pieces of RNA able to replicate.

 All other known forms of life also encode enzymes made of proteins.
 > ###### Protein